SigmeSignage/sigme-administrator-manual/README.md

-# Sigme Creator Guide
+# Sigme Administrator Manual

-How to create Sigme Digital signage contents for creators
+This is the manual for Sigme Administrator